ETSTribology/PolyFEMBlenderPlugin/README.md

 To install the Blender Plugin Simulation to JSON, follow these steps:

-1. **Zip the `physics_export` directory**:
+1. **Zip the `polyfem` directory**:
-   - Navigate to the plugin directory and zip the entire `physics_export` folder.
+   - Navigate to the plugin directory and zip the entire `polyfem` folder.
 This folder contains the core files required for the plugin to function.

 2. **Install the plugin in Blender**:
    - Open Blender.